Goderdzi Natroshvili

-Goderdzi Natroshvili (born 20 May 1970) is a Georgian former professional footballer who played as a midfielder for clubs in the Soviet Union, Cyprus, and Greece.
+Goderdzi Natroshvili is a Georgian former professional footballer who played as a midfielder for clubs in the Soviet Union, Cyprus, and Greece.

 Playing career

 Natroshvili began playing football in the Soviet lower leagues, and moved on to Georgian league clubs.
 He spent two seasons playing in the Cypriot league before returning to Georgia to play for Torpedo Kutaisi.

 In July 1999, Natroshvili joined Greek second division side Panachaiki.
-He helped the club gain promotion to the Greek Superleague and would play the following two seasons in the top flight with Panachaiki.
+He helped the club gain promotion to the Super League Greece and would play the following two seasons in the top flight with Panachaiki.
 He played less frequently in his last season with the club, making just nine league appearances, and moved to the Greek second division with Kalamata the following season.

 Managerial career

 Following his playing career, Natroshvili became a football manager.
 He managed Greek club PAS Giannina F.C. during 2004.